ubiquity/rpc-handler/README.md

 - Returns the lowest latency provider for a given network ID
 - Drops bad endpoints from the list and creates a runtime/local storage cache
-- Can re-test the cached RPCs by calling `handler.getFastestRpcProvider()` optionally passing a network ID
+- Can re-test the cached RPCs by calling `handler.getFastestRpcProvider(networkId)`
 - Can be used in both the browser and Node.js
 - Fully configurable and extendable
 - Only uses endpoints which Chainlist report as tracking _no_ data (see [`extraRpcs.js`](https://github.com/DefiLlama/chainlist/blob/main/constants/extraRpcs.js))